BFFdotFM/doorbot/README.md

 # doorbot

-Twilio script used to unlock the door
+A Twilio script to unlock a door.

+## Requirements

 You'll need a twilio account, twilio number local to the door, ability to change the door to call the twilio number, and a PHP compatible hosting provider.

-Note that the codes are hard coded and not stored encrypted, so you'd better hope that security by obscurity is on your side.
+## Configuration

+Edit `config.php` to set your operating domain, fallback operator phone-number, and acceptable codes.